Blessed Marie-Rose Durocher

 He faced a shortage of priests and sisters and a rural population that had been largely deprived of education.
 Like his counterparts in the United States, Bishop Bourget scoured Europe for help and himself founded four communities, one of which was the Sisters of the Holy Names of Jesus and Mary.
-Its first sister and reluctant co-foundress was Marie-Rose.
+Its first sister and reluctant co-foundress was Marie-Rose Durocher.

 She was born in a little village near Montreal in 1811, the 10th of 11 children.
 She had a good education, was something of a tomboy, rode a horse named Caesar and could have married well.
 At 16, she felt the desire to become a religious but was forced to abandon the idea because of her weak constitution.
-At 18, when her mother died, her priest brother invited her and her father to come to his parish in Beloeil, not far from Montreal.
+At 18, when her mother died, her priest brother invited her and their father to come to his parish in Beloeil, not far from Montreal.

-She was severe with herself and by today’s standards quite strict with her sisters.
+Marie-Rose was severe with herself and by today’s standards quite strict with her sisters.
 Beneath it all, of course, was an unshakable love of her crucified Savior.

 On her deathbed, the prayers most frequently on her lips were “Jesus, Mary, Joseph!
 Sweet Jesus, I love you.
 Jesus, be to me Jesus!”
-Before she died, she smiled and said to the sister with her, “Your prayers are keeping me here—let me go.”
+Before she died, Marie-Rose smiled and said to the sister with her, “Your prayers are keeping me here—let me go.”

 She was beatified in 1982.

 We have seen a great burst of charity, a genuine interest in the poor.
 Countless Christians have experienced a deep form of prayer.
 But penance?
-We squirm when we read of terrible physical penance done by people like Marie-Rose.
+We squirm when we read of terrible physical penance done by people like Marie-Rose Durocher.
 That is not for most people, of course.
 But the pull of a materialistic culture oriented to pleasure and entertainment is impossible to resist without some form of deliberate and Christ-conscious abstinence.
 That is part of the way to answer Jesus’ call to repent and turn completely to God.